jooecoodes/elec-bill/README.md

 </ol>

 ### Initialization
-You can run the run.bat file to run the program immediately through the terminal
+You can run the run.bat file to run the program immediately through the terminal in the root directory
 ```shell
 .\run
 ```